- Design industry shaping loyalty programs

 The pandemic has further compounded these challenges.
 As one study shows, the delivery time for omnichannel grocery stores such as Lulu Hypermarket increased to ten days, while marketplaces such as El Grocer and Instashop took two days to fulfill customer orders.
 The reason?
 A shortage of vehicles and drivers during the lockdown.

 In times of uncertainty, it’s important for companies to look to alternative ways of delivery.
-For instance, Lulu Hypermarket, which generally used their temperature regulated vehicles for delivery, partnered with various logistics companies providing deliveries on bikes and taxi fleets for faster deliveries.
+For instance, Lulu Hypermarket, which generally used its temperature-regulated vehicles for delivery, partnered with various logistics companies providing deliveries on bikes and taxi fleets for faster deliveries.

 But here’s what’s most important for grocery retailers to note: 48% of customers stated they would continue using digital contactless payments, even after the pandemic.